Radiology Hringbraut and Fossvogur

 After study:

-The X-ray examiner evaluates the images and sends the result to the doctor who requested the study.
+The X-ray examiner evaluates the examination and sends the result to the doctor who requested the test.

 That doctor will inform you about the result.